-Dividends paid or declared by the Company since 31 August 2019 are as follows:-
+Dividends paid or declared by the Company since 31 August 2021 are as follows:-

-(a) A final single-tier tax exempt dividend of 1.00 sen per ordinary share amounting to RM 3,000,236 in respect of the financial year ended 31 August 2019 was declared on 3 January 2020 and subsequently paid on 9 March 2020.
-The payment was made to the shareholders whose name appeared in the Company's Record of Depositors on 14 February 2020.
+- (a) A final dividend of 0.60 sen per ordinary share amounting to RM 2,519,719 in respect of the financial year ended 31 August 2021 was approved by the shareholders at the Annual General Meeting held on 25 January 2022 and paid on 11 March 2022.
+The payment was made to the shareholders whose name appeared in the Company's Record of Depositors on 18 February 2022. - (b) A first interim dividend of 1.00 sen per ordinary share amounting to RM 4,632,383 in respect of the financial year ended 31 August 2022 was declared on 28 July 2022 and paid on 15 September 2022.
+The payment was made to the shareholders whose name appeared in the Company's Record of Depositors on 30 August 2022.

-The Board of Directors proposed a final single-tier tax exempt dividend of 1.50 sen per ordinary share for the financial year ended 31 August 2020.
-This dividend is subject to the shareholders' approval at the forthcoming Annual General Meeting and has not been included as a liability in the financial statements.
-Such dividend, if approved by the shareholders, will be counted for in equity as an appropriation of retained profit for the financial year ending 31 August 2021.
+At the forthcoming Annual General Meeting, a final dividend of 1.00 sen per ordinary share in respect of the current financial year will be proposed for shareholders' approval.
+The financial statements for the current financial year do not reflect this proposed dividend.
+Such dividend, if approved by the shareholders, will be accounted for as a liability in the financial year ending 31 August 2023.